sanand0/bootstrap-llm-provider/README.md

 - If there's no valid config, or `show` is true, it displays a Bootstrap modal with:
   - Base URL input with datalist of `defaultBaseUrls`, or a select of `baseUrls`
   - API key input, may be empty, prefilled from storage if present
+  - `help` HTML inserted at the top if provided
   - On submit, it:
     1. Fetches `${baseUrl}/models` using the API key
     2. On success, save `{ baseUrl, apiKey }` to storage under `key`; return `{ baseUrl, apiKey, models }`